tayabatariq/tayabatariq/README.md

         I excel at transforming creative ideas into functional, visually appealing solutions.
     </p>
     <p>
-        📚 As a Bachelor of Science in Computer Science (BSCS) student at Virtual University, I am committed to continuous learning.
+        📚 As a Bachelor of Science in Computer Science (BSCS) student at Virtual University, I am committed to continuous learning. and also
         Currently, I am mastering <b>React.js</b>, with plans to explore <b>Redux</b>, on my journey toward becoming a skilled
         <i>Full-Stack Developer</i>.
     </p>